simatic-ax/windowtracking/docs/SortDecissionEvent.md

 # SortDecisionEvent

 ## Description

 A `SortDecisionEvent` is a predefined `ITriggerEvent` that can be used specifically to handle route decisions.
 Whenever a window passes a virtual trigger (trigger point) that has a `SortDecisionEvent`, it is checked whether the item should trigger an action of the `ExitHandler` at this trigger point.
 Further more before and after the EventHandler, User defined (`IUserDefinedEvent`) events can be executed.

-## Public interface:
+## Public interface

 |||
 |-|-|
 | SortStrategy : ISortStrategy; | Checks whether an action should be triggered for the item at this trigger point |